NHL: Bryan Bickell Scores In Final Game, Five Months After MS Diagnosis

 Bickell was back in the news this week when he returned to the lineup after being diagnosed with multiple sclerosis in November.

-The Bowmanville, Ontario, came back in February, playing 10 games for the Charlotte Checkers of the American Hockey League.
+The Bowmanville, Ontario, native came back in February, playing 10 games for the Charlotte Checkers of the American Hockey League.
 He scored one goal in his AHL stint before being recalled to the Hurricanes last week.

 The 31-year-old was drafted by the Chicago Blackhawks in the second round of the 2004 NHL Entry Draft.
 Bickell made his professional debut in 2006 with the Norfolk Admirals, which later became the Rockford IceHogs.
 He scored 10 goals in 48 games in his first year in Norfolk, and 2 goals in three contests with the Blackhawks that season.

-After two full seasons in Rockford, Bickell played a key roll in the 2010 posteseason, scoring four goals in four games as the Blackhawks defeated the Philadelphia Flyers in the Stanley Cup Finals.
+After two full seasons in Rockford, joined Chicago for four games in the 2010 postseason, as the Blackhawks defeated the Philadelphia Flyers in the Stanley Cup Final.
 He made an immediate impact the following year, finishing the 2010-11 campaign with 17 goals and 20 assists.

 Awesome moment as Bryan Bickell scores in the SO in his last NHL game pic.twitter.com/JeiMFgety9